semahawk/nemo/BLUEPRINT.rst

 On how I see Nemo would look like
 =================================

+* Ifs/unlesses and whiles/untils actually expect a statement, instead of an expression, like pretty much every other language.
 * Statements end with a semicolon (unless it's last statement in the block)
 * Comments start with the sign ``#`` or as a block, enclosed with ``/*`` and ``*/``
 * Basic functions are actually keywords (still thinking about it)(additionally, no need for parenthesises)
+* Functions can take shell-like options, eg. -n
 * Support for metaprogramming

 Declaring a variable